 So you’re in the market for a new (or first) pair of boxing gloves and don’t know where to start, well you’ve come to the right place.
 I know how much of a struggle it can be to look for a pair of boxing gloves online.
-I’ve bought tons of boxing gloves in the past, in store and online.
+I’ve bought many boxing gloves in the past, in store and online, and I can understand how scary it can be to make a big purchase based off of Amazon reviews alone.
 I don’t pretend to be a ‘know-it-all’ when it comes to combat sports products.
-However I do have a wealth of experience that I use whenever purchasing a new pair of gloves or any other training gear or equipment that I need.
+However, I do have a wealth of experience that I personally use whenever purchasing a new pair of gloves or any other training gear or equipment that I need.

 The one thing that I’ve learned from my boxing glove buying experience is to compare the different options in your price range and listen to what other people have to say!
-It’s important to understand that online reviews can be your friend.
-There are thousands of people who have been in your exact situation before and leave a review online based on if they had a good or bad experience with the product.
-This type of experience has given me the ability to steer others in the right direction when it comes to buying things online like boxing gloves.
+It’s important to understand that online reviews can be your friend, however, take them with a grain of salt.
+There are thousands of people who have been in your exact situation before and leave a review online based on if they have a good or bad experience with the product.

-Many people recommend against buying boxing gloves online, but to be completely truthful, the top 5 boxing gloves that I’ve used in the past have all been purchased online.
-The reason why buying online is much easier these days is because stores like Amazon have amazing return policies in place.
-Buying your boxing gloves online also gives you much more options to choose from.
-I live in an area where we don’t have many options outside of your basic ‘Everlast’ cheaply made boxing gloves.
+Many people recommend against buying boxing gloves online, but to be completely truthful, the best boxing gloves that I’ve used in the past have all been purchased online.
+The reason why buying online is much easier these days is because stores like Amazon have amazing return policies in place so that you as a customer feel safe purchasing from them.
+Buying your boxing gloves online also gives you much more options to choose from and can even cut the price nearly in half.
+I live in an area where we don’t have many options outside of the typical “cheaply made” boxing gloves.
 Not only do you have more options, you’re also able to find much better deals online when shopping for boxing gloves.

 What Type of Boxing Gloves Do I Need?